The Psychopathic Narcissist

 According to Vaknin, our suffering, which he calls the “pain of interchangeability”, causes us to rush into any form of solace.
 He refers to our reaction as “rebound rush.”
 And he claims that believing we can heal our abuser with love or negotiate with he or she is what he calls “malignant optimism”.
 Perhaps these things are so, but hearing him say them only adds insult to injury.
 It resolves nothing, though that doesn't concern him; he admits that he has no empathy for anyone but himself.

 As all narcissists do, Vaknin drastically minimizes our experience of the devastating trauma they cause.
 He has no idea what it takes to heal from this severe trauma nor does he care.
 How could he and why would he?
 He’s a narcissist.
 With this kind of information out there it is no wonder that so many professionals, friends and family tell us to “just get over it.”

 Please do not listen to Sam Vaknin’s advice.
 He cannot possibly understand the experience of someone who has been abused this way.
 You will never be able to heal if you follow the sagacious “wisdom” of such a pathologically impeded mindset.

 The bottom line is, never take advice from a narcissist, no matter how "respected" or renowned he or she is.
 Seek the help of someone experienced; a professional who has a track record with this specialized kind of recovery.

-*In full disclosure I admit that I included information from Vaknin’s book Malignant Self Love about cerebral and somatic narcissistic personality types in my book Close Encounters of the Worst Kind.
+*In full disclosure I admit that I included information from Vaknin's book Malignant Self Love about cerebral and somatic narcissistic personality types in the first edition of my book Close Encounters of the Worst Kind.
 I also recommended his videos.
 I do regret doing that and ask you to kindly disregard that advice.